gwizinc/pricklypear/README.md

 - **build.ts** – Bun script that bundles the SPA with Tailwind CSS
 - **src/index.tsx** – tiny Bun server that serves `index.html` for any route

-> There is **no NestJS** in the current codebase – the repository name is historical.

 ---

 ## Installation & local setup